-With just three ingredients, our Danish Morning Bun recipe may be the best thing since sliced bread.
-Ironically, slicing bread is the most difficult part of the recipe.
+With just three ingredients, this Danish Morning Bun recipe may be the best thing since sliced bread.
+Ironically, slicing bread is the most difficult part of our recipe.

 Our exploration of the Copenhagen food scene was sensational.
 Not only did we enjoy world-class gastronomic cuisine, but we also ate smørrebrød sandwiches piled high with caviar and buttery layered pastries that tasted like heaven.